ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

             * Field: `memory`
     * Lifecycle: Ignore changes made to the desired count to allow autoscaling to manage the desired count
 * **Capacity Provider**: Specifies the Auto Scaling Group that the ECS Service uses to run the ECS Tasks.
-This is attached to a ECS Cluster Capacity Provider, which itself is attached to the ECS Cluster.
+This is attached to an ECS Cluster Capacity Provider, which itself is attached to the ECS Cluster.
     * Name: `ssg-capacity-provider-sample-application`
     * Auto Scaling Group Provider
         * Auto Scaling Group ARN: EC2 Auto Scaling Group ARN